sandarustar7/CS-4641-Projects/README.md

 # CS-4641-Projects
 Group Project: https://github.gatech.edu/pages/mlipscomb30/cs4641group43/

 I've also have the assignments in a private repository.
-All of the assignments except for Random Forest are based on numpy (Random forest uses arrays of sklearn DecisionTreeClassifiers).
+All of the assignments except for Random Forest are based on numpy (Random forest uses arrays of sklearn DecisionTreeClassifiers).<br>
 Here's an overview of the contents: <br><br>
 HW2: <br>
   <ul>